th3y3ti/finian/README.md

 # finian (finian.ai)
 Finian provides near real-time insights to enhance confident decision-making by integrating your personal trading history with up-to-the-minute market data, company financial reports and the latest news, all accessible at your fingertips.
+Potentially replaces scanners, backtesters and other traditional tools used by financial traders and investors.

 ## Architecture
 GenAI Assistant Front End (Finian): Acts as the main interface and orchestrator, utilizing outputs from the other components to provide integrated insights.